Tina’s Stage 3A ER+ Invasive & Lobular Breast Cancer Story

 The mammogram was just a normal mammogram, where it squeezes one breast at a time.
 I’m not very large-chested, so I never had any pain or any issue.

 Nobody really reads you the results right then and there.
 Certain clinics have different procedures, but the one I was at, they definitely waited.
 Your actual doctor talked to you about it, or sometimes you get the thing in the mail later that everything was okay.

 The ultrasound was a wand going back and forth, back and forth.
 They were looking at the breast with the wand, but they were spending a lot of time in my underarm area.
 Then another person would come in.

 I understand that there’s procedures.
-Different people read different things and only certain people can also tell you what’s happening, but I was not naïve enough on this case to know that there was probably a problem.
+Different people read different things, and only certain people can also tell you what’s happening.
+I was not naïve enough on this case to know that there was probably a problem.

-It felt very frustrating to lay there.
-I remember laying there with the ultrasound wand and just having a tear go down my face because I knew something was happening, but nobody would talk to me.
+It felt very frustrating to lie there.
+I remember lying there with the ultrasound wand and just having a tear go down my face because I knew something was happening, but nobody would talk to me.

 Describe the biopsy

-It actually ended up being almost a lumpectomy because when she got in there she could definitely tell things weren’t right, so she took more than what a tiny needle biopsy would’ve done.
-It is almost like she performed a lumpectomy and tried to take the surrounding tissue, as well.
+It actually ended up being almost a lumpectomy because when she got in there, she could definitely tell things weren’t right.
+She took more than what a tiny needle biopsy would’ve done.
+It is almost like she performed a lumpectomy and tried to take the surrounding tissue as well.